On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

-Repairing televisions, both vintage and modern, including component level repairs of power supplies and other PCBs.
-There are a number of common faults that occur in televisions and screens, many of these are fixable.
-These include power problems, backlights, audio faults, and some screen issues.
-Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - if even available.
+Repairing home entertainment equipment including component level repairs of power supplies and other PCBs.
+There are a number of common faults that occur in screens, tuners, and amplifiers - many of these are fixable.
+These include power problems, audio faults, and some screen issues.
+Smashed screens are generally not economically fixable as it is difficult to source, transport, and fit the panels which are also very expensive - and often not even available.
+If your screen is larger than 42", it will be better to contact a dedicated TV repair service as I do not have workshop space for large items or offer call-outs.

-I also repair hi-fi and other home entertainment products including CD players, amplifiers, radios, and speaker systems.
-There has been a renewed interest in vinyl too, judging by the number of vintage record player turntables now appearing on my bench.
+I also repair hi-fi and other home entertainment products including CD players, amplifiers, and speaker systems.

 Some faults include: